-A quick, easy way to access key information from NICE on social care topics.
+Easy access to information from NICE on social care topics.

 A quick guide for young people and their families.

-A quick guide for registered managers of mental health services for young people
+A quick guide for managers of mental health services for young people.

 A quick guide for social workers.